input-output-hk/iogx/doc/options.md

 Configuration for a combined Haddock.

-When enabled, your [read-the-docs site](#mkprojectinreadthedocs) will have access to Haddock symbols for your Haskell packages.
+When enabled, your [mkProject.<in>.readTheDocs](#mkprojectinreadthedocs) site will have access to Haddock symbols for your Haskell packages.

-Combining Haddock artifacts takes a significant amount of time and may slow do CI.
+Combining Haddock artifacts takes a significant amount of time and may slow down CI.

 ---